gabriele-tomassetti/LanguageTeller/README.md

 ## License

 The code itself is under the Apache License.
 The model maintains the original license of Facebook, which is [Creative Commons Attribution-Share-Alike License 3.0.](https://creativecommons.org/licenses/by-sa/3.0/).

+The strings for the tests comes from [Tatoeba](https://tatoeba.org/eng/), also under a [Creative Commons licenseAttribution 2.0 France](https://creativecommons.org/licenses/by-sa/2.0/deed.fr).